Alegruz/ComputerGraphicsStudies/README.md

 * **[2025.09.28]**: validating algorithms.
   * Problems:
     * Spatial resampling still cause problems such as spilling artifacts and sudden whitening of the scene.
+* **[2025.09.29]**: Debugging.
+  * Debugging Results:
+    * The issue is not just spatial resampling.
+When I enable only temporal resampling, the results seems fine.
+If I enable only spatial resampling, the results has some issues, but it doesn't seem as bad as when both temporal and spatial resampling are enabled.
+This means that the issue is probably in the interaction between temporal and spatial resampling.